sffjunkie/astral/src/doc/index.rst

 ======== =======================================================================
 Version  Description
 ======== =======================================================================
-1.7      * GoogleGeocoder now requires the `api_key` parameter to be passed to
+1.7      * Requests is now only needed when using GoogleGeocoder
-           the constructor as Google now require it for their API calls.
+         * GoogleGeocoder now requires the `api_key` parameter to be passed to the constructor as Google now require it for their API calls.
 -------- -----------------------------------------------------------------------
 1.6.1    * Updates for Travis CI integration / Github signed release.